-Our institutional fundraising goals are connected to the priorities at the heart of Wheaton’s liberal arts mission—the Compass Curriculum, scholarships and financial aid, experiential learning, faculty development, athletics, the preservation and enhancement of our beautiful campus, and the academic and co-curricular programs that define our community’s commitment to diversity, equity, inclusion, and belonging.
+Our institutional fundraising goals are connected to the priorities at the heart of Wheaton’s liberal arts mission—the Compass Curriculum, scholarships and financial aid, experiential learning, faculty, athletics, the revitalization and preservation of our beautiful campus, and the academic and co-curricular programs that define our community’s commitment to diversity, equity, inclusion, and belonging.

 Wheaton Fund